mcak2009/selenium-python-ui/README.md

 On test failure, a screenshot will be saved to the screenshots/ folder.

+To run the test for Test Report:

+pytest --html=reports/test_report.html --self-contained-html

 5. Screenshot Naming
 Filenames include test name and timestamp, e.g., test_valid_login_2025-05-20_153012.png